Council on Accreditation of Parks, Recreation, Tourism, and Related Professions (COAPRT)

 Students graduating from the BS in Recreation Management shall demonstrate an ability to develop and articulate their personal philosophy of leisure and a broad awareness of the profession and associated industries.

-In academic year 2021-2022, 85% of the Recreation Management students earned at least a "3-Competent" or better on each 7.01-aligned rubric indicator.
+In Calendar Year 2024, over 85% of the Recreation Management students enrolled in RMGT 210 earned at least a "3-Competent" or better on each 7.01-aligned rubric indicator.

 - 7.02: Students graduating from the program shall be able to demonstrate the ability to design, implement, and evaluate services that facilitate targeted human experiences and that embrace personal and cultural dimensions of diversity.